MsMc24/G1-finalproject/README.md

 <p>
 (4m) 5.
 First Listen: T uses TTS to have Ss listen to the story and listen for the main idea.T asks Ss question: What is Maria's dream?
 Did you guess correctly? 👂🏼👂🏼👂🏼
 <p>
-(6m) 6. *2nd Listen: T reviews T/F questions and Ss listen to the story again and then Ss answer true and false questions with their partner.  👂🏼👂🏼👂🏼
+(6m) 6.
+2nd Listen: T reviews T/F questions, and shows Ss the app.
+Then Ss listen to the story again (stopping halfway through to let Ss answer before finishing) and then Ss answer true and false questions with their partner.  👂🏼👂🏼👂🏼
 <p>
 (6m) 7.
 Third Listen: T reviews comprehension questions for the review quiz and then Ss listen to the story again for details.
-Then Ss take a quiz with their partner.👂🏼👂🏼👂🏼
+Then Ss take a quiz with their partner.👂🏼👂🏼👂🏼 T briefly goes over the answers with whole class.
 <p>
-(Teacher can re-play the listening text when Ss ask during step 6-7)
+(Teacher can replay the listening text when Ss ask during step 6-7)
 <p>
-(5m) 8.
+(6m) 8.
 Speed Recall: In groups of 4, Ss are given sentences that match events from the story and try to put them in the correct order using Jigsaw sentence rearrangement app.📝📝📝
    </td>
   </tr>
   <tr>
    <td><strong><span style="text-decoration:underline;">(14m) Post-listening</span></strong>
 <p>
 (12m) 9.
-T instructs Ss to describe their dream and what they need (4 things) to achieve it (using a prompt template provided by the teacher) and Ss will then use AI Generator to see if the images match  their descriptions. 🛌🛌🛌
+T instructs Ss to describe their dream to their partners and what they may need (4 things) to achieve it.
+Then Ss will write a prompt (using a prompt template provided by the teacher) and use an AI Generator to see if the image generated matches their descriptions. 🛌🛌🛌
 <p>
 (2m) 10.
 T shows Ss the script template for their homework assignment. 🛌🛌🛌
    </td>